KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/basics.md

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;There are a lot of ways we can define our dag.
+&ensp;&ensp;&ensp;&ensp;There are a lot of ways we can define our DAG.
 The first way is by using the python's context manager `with` as follows:
 </p>

 ```python